Anajulia-gon/ChemLens/README.md

 # 🔬 ChemLens

-A web-based platform for ADMET property screening—currently specialized in aqueous solubility (LogS), powered by advanced Uncertainty Quantification (UQ)[cite: 4, 5].
+A web-based platform for ADMET property screening, currently specialized in aqueous solubility (LogS), powered by advanced Uncertainty Quantification (UQ)[cite: 4, 5].
 Designed to help medicinal chemists and researchers confidently prioritize drug candidates 💊[cite: 4].

 ## 🧪 What the project does